natenka/pyneng-book-en/docs/source/book/14_regex/re_groups.rst

 For example, from a log file you should select strings in which "%SW_MATM-4-MACFLAP_NOTIF" match occur and then from each such string get MAC address, VLAN and interfaces.
-In this case, regular expression has to describe a string and all parts of string to be remembered are placed in parentheses.
+In this case, regex has to describe a string and all parts of string to be remembered are placed in parentheses.

 For example, from the log file, you need to select the lines that contain "%SW_MATM-4-MACFLAP_NOTIF", and then get the MAC address, VLAN and interfaces from each such line.
-In this case, the regular expression not only describes the string, but also indicates all parts of the string to be returned in parentheses.
+In this case, the regex not only describes the string, but also indicates all parts of the string to be returned in parentheses.

 Python has two options for using groups: